rcoh/rcoh-dot-me-v2/content/posts/verifiable-voting-primer.md

 enableMath: true
 ---

 Given the level of distrust in election systems in recent years, I became curious about verifiable voting systems -- systems in which you can ensure that your vote was _really_ counted, and counted correctly.
 Systems in which everyone (or at least interested parties) can verify that election results precisely reflect the votes cast.
+The verifiable voting system I'll describe is pretty close to "regular" voting for voters.
+They don't need to care the election is e2e verified, they just need to vote like normal.
+Only people interested in verifying need to do anything beyond casting a standard ballot.
 This blog post discusses the current work in verifiable voting systems, both in theory and in practice.

 Verifiable voting is hard because systems must satisfy two requirements that appear to be at odds:
 1. Every individual should be able to verify their vote was properly counted.